turingschool/mod-0-project-be/section0/README.md

 - [The Module 5 section](https://careerdev.turing.edu/module-5/index), which covers what job search support looks like once you’ve graduated from Turing.
 1. Reflect on the following questions in the survey you’ll submit:
 - How do you feel about the expectations of the professional development curriculum?
-  - I think it is a very fair expectation to set and considering the feedback and reviews I've heard around Colorado regarding Turing - I believe Turing will indeed prepare me for the workforce.

 - What are you excited about when it comes to professional development?
-  - I'm most excited about learning how to prepare and excel in the technical reviews that come with this field.
-I've worked in other careers (health care, customer service, etc) and have never had a multi day/level interview before so that's what I'm most excited to learn how to do well with.

 - What are your questions or concerns about these expectations?
-  - I think it is very fair for me to be expected to engage in my small groups and follow up with my peers and instructors when struggling with a given task.

 ## Part B: Pairin Survey